Alcoholics Anonymous Meetings

 Drinking -

 The drinking age on the Dutch side was recently raised from 16 to 18, but is loosely enforced.
 If you are driving and are caught without a drink, first-time offenders are issued a warning and a Heineken.
 While that last sentence is not strictly true, it is not too far from the truth.
 There is currently no law prohibiting drunk driving on the Dutch side, ie no legal limit to BAC, blood alcohol content.
+There is a law against driving while impaired for any reason.
 The French side is part of France and enforces their laws which are stricter than those in the US.
 The limit is 0.05 BAC versus 0.08 in the US.
 For a 150 lb man, one drink will raise his BAC by 0.02.
 One hour will reduce it by 0.02.
 A drink is 12 ounces of beer, five ounces of wine, one and a half ounces of booze.
 Be careful of 100 proof booze and multiple shot drinks.
 Heavier people can handle proportionately more.
 Women, lacking an enzyme that metabolizes alcohol, should drink less.

 Back to the list